wustl-pctg/ProWS/README.md

 (provided in the cilkrtssuspend directory), as well as a special compiler that won't inline some Cilk helper functions.
 You can find such a compiler [here](https://gitlab.com/wustl-pctg/llvm-cilk).

+Currently, the provided interface is basically that of std::mutex, so just replace calls to std::mutex::<func> with cilkrr::mutex::<func>.
+That namespace will probably change.